pli01/terraform-openstack-k3s/README.md

 * [k3s](https://k3s.io/)
 * [portainer](https://www.portainer.io/)

-Workload users are accessible through a dedicated URL from the `lb` instance Administration of the kubernetes cluster is accesible through a decicated URL from the `lb_admin` instance, allowing:
+Workload users are accessible through a dedicated URL from the `lb` instance.

+Administration of the kubernetes cluster is accessible through a decicated URL from the `lb_admin` instance, allowing:
 * access to the kubernetes API
-* administration by a web interface based on portainer.io portainer allows you to have authentification and console / web access to the cluster as well as to the pod / container!
+* administration by a web interface based on portainer.io

+portainer allows you to have authentification and console / web access to the cluster as well as to the pod / container!

 ![K3S cluster archi](doc/terraform-openstack-k3s-archi.png)